victorcroisfelt/ris-random-access-channel-oracle/README.md

 # Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface
 This is a research-oriented code package that is primarily intended to allow readers to replicate the results of the article mentioned below and also encourage and accelerate further research on this topic:

-Croisfelt, V., Saggese, F., Leyva-Mayorga, I., Kotaba, R., Gradoni, G., and Popovski, P., “Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface”, arXiv e-prints, 2022. doi:10.48550/arXiv.2210.04230.
+V. Croisfelt, F. Saggese, I. Leyva-Mayorga, R. Kotaba, G. Gradoni and P. Popovski, "Random Access Protocol With Channel Oracle Enabled by a Reconfigurable Intelligent Surface," in IEEE Transactions on Wireless Communications, vol. 22, no. 12, pp. 9157-9171, Dec.
+2023, doi: 10.1109/TWC.2023.3268765.

-A pre-print version is available on: https://arxiv.org/abs/2210.04230, which has a different content from the published one.
+A pre-print version is available on arXiv: https://arxiv.org/abs/2210.04230, which has different content from the published one.

 A conference version of this paper is also available on: https://ieeexplore.ieee.org/abstract/document/9833984.